-Martin Kirketerp joins the Denmark SailGP Team as a one of the global championship’s select athletes that has achieved Olympic success, and his experience at the highest levels of the sport will be invaluable during the squad’s inaugural campaign.
+Martin Kirketerp of the Denmark SailGP Team is one of the global championship’s select athletes that has achieved Olympic success, and his experiences at the highest levels of the sport are invaluable to the Danish squad.

 Alongside twin brothers Lars-Peter and Hans-Christian Rosendahl, Kirketerp will help guide the Danes’ intriguing group of grinders that has a strong mix of youth and competitive wisdom.